 - Standardization of ELISPOT analyzes

-- ELISPOT ex vivo on fresh PBMC in comparison on cryopreserved PBMC
+- ELISPOT ex vivo on fresh PBMC in comparison with cryopreserved PBMC

 - Development of multiparameric cytometric profiles in collaboration with the INFINITy cytometry platform

-We act as a liaison with several institutions’ departments of regulatory affairs to ensure that the center complies with the ethical and regulatory requirements for human research.
-Examples: writing of patient information sheets, informed consent forms, or administrative documents related to collections of human biological samples.
+Examples of our services include the redaction of patient information sheets, informed consent forms, and administrative documents related to collections of human biological samples.

 Useful links to understand the rules of clinical research in France: